rfo909/CFT/doc/Doc.md

 $ @e
 ```

 This opens the script in an editor.
-On linux you will be asked which editor you prefer.
+On linux you will be asked which editor you prefer, and
-This is remembered within the session.
-To use a different editor, type @ee instead.
+the selection is persisted for future invocations.
+To reset the editor selection, type @ee instead.

 After changing a script in the editor, and saving, CFT automatically detects the change, and